openSUSE/obs-landing/_posts/deployments/2020-09-03-post-mortem.md

 layout: post
 title: "Post-Mortem: Search Unavailable on September 3, 2020"
 category: deployments
+author: Dany and Henne
 ---

-The search of the <https://build.opensuse.org> OBS instance was unavailable for 13 minutes, outside of our maintenance window.
+There was a severe service degradation of our [reference server](https://build.opensuse.org).
 We want to give you some insight into what happened.

-- **Date**: 2020-09-03
-- **Authors**: Dany and Henne
+End of August we fixed an issue with our search indexes that required us to rebuild them.
+We did so and everything was running fine.
+Then on September 3rd we noticed after a deployment that the search service did not start successfully.
+During our attempt to mitigate this, we destroyed the search indexes, which lead to this service degradation.

-## Summary
+## Impact

-After a deployment, the searchd process running on our server crashed after we've attempted to fix an issue in how this process is tracked and monitored.
 The search was unavailable for 13 minutes.
-Errors also happened whenever updating projects and packages due to a tight integration with the search engine.
+User visible errors also happened whenever projects and packages where created/updated due to a tight integration of those object with the search engine.
+Once the search service was back, we only provided partial search results for some hours.

-## Impact

-Nobody could search.
-Any code updating the search indices through callbacks caused errors (500) while the search was down.
-Project and package pages were affected by this.
-Once it was back, we had partial search results while we reindexed the search.

 ## Root Causes

-We rebuilt the search indices as root on August 27th, 2020 at 8:09 (CEST).
+To fix issue [#9436](https://github.com/openSUSE/open-build-service/issues/9436) we rebuilt our search indices at the end of August.
+Unfortunately we ran this command not as the usual user we run our `searchd` service with so it created a process and files belonging to another user.

 ## Trigger

-After deploying on September 3, 2020 at 13:57 (CEST), we noticed that the systemd service for the search couldn't restart.
-We found out that the search indices were created as root.
-This created files as root and the searchd process couldn't be managed by its systemd service.
-We created a PID file for the systemd service in an attempt to have the systemd service manage the process, but it made the searchd process crash.
+After deploying on September 3, 2020 at 13:57 (CEST), we noticed that the `searchd` `systemd` unit couldn't restart.
+Restarting the unit always failed to bind to localhost.
+While trying to mitigate this, we removed the search indices because they had wrong ownership and we wanted to start fresh.
+This caused the `searchd` service to fail, which took Project/Package writes with it.

 ## Resolution

+After a while we noticed that there was a `searchd` process running that was not controlled by `systemd`.
+It was running as the user we re-indexed with in August.
+We stopped the `searchd` gracefully to have all remnants from the previous process removed.
+And then used the `systemd` unit to start the `searchd` properly.

-We had to restart the searchd process as root, then gracefully stop it to have all remnants from the previous process removed.
-We then started the systemd service for the search.
-We had to rebuilt the search indices, but this time, as the right user in the context of our application.
+Afterward we had to rebuilt the search indices, but this time, as the right user in the context of our application.

 ## Detection